 As previously noted, federal financial aid recipients must meet both Satisfactory Academic Progress (SAP) and pursuit of program guidelines to be eligible for federal financial aid.
 In addition, federal regulations also require SUNY Adirondack to set a maximum time frame for completion of a degree or certificate program not to exceed 150% of the normal credit requirements for that program.
 For federal aid purposes only, SUNY Adirondack has defined a maximum number of total attempted credits for degree programs to be 96 credits.
 The maximum number of total attempted credits for certificate programs varies since not all have the same minimum number of credits required for graduation.

-A student who has the “Fresh Start Rule” (see Academic Regulations) applied to his or her academic transcript cannot have his/her prior credits and/or grades dismissed for the purpose of meeting the guidelines noted.
+A student who has the “Fresh Start Rule” (see Academic Regulations) applied to their academic transcript cannot have their prior credits and/or grades dismissed for the purpose of meeting the guidelines noted.
 Federal regulations do not permit a College to apply a “Fresh Start Rule” to federal financial aid guidelines.